Onemind-Services-LLC/naf/60 Multi-Vendor Network Automation/exercise4.md

 ```

 3. Check the current connection status.
-  1. Login to nexus os and run below command.
+  1. Login to the Nexus OS and run the following command.

 ```code
 ping 2.2.2.2 source 1.1.1.1